 The Tennessee-Western Kentucky Conference of The United Methodist Church does not approve of and will not tolerate sexual misconduct.
-The episcopal area is committed to the eradication of this conduct if it should occur and to the creation of an environment of hospitality for all persons, male or female, that is free of sexual overtones and implications, and encourages respect, equality and kinship in Christ.
+The Conference is committed to the eradication of this conduct if it should occur and to the creation of an environment of hospitality for all persons that is free of sexual overtones and implications, and encourages respect, equality and kinship in Christ.
 This policy aims to provide an avenue to report sexual misconduct while assuring that any person doing so in good faith will be protected from retaliation.